Choosing the best time and attendance system can seem daunting.

 - break recording, and

 - real-time time and attendance monitoring.

 Combine this with the fact that most business owners and managers are time-poor, we’ve found that there’s a need for help with finding the most suitable solution.

 But, by adopting a time and attendance system for your business, you can mitigate any non-compliance risk factors of paper timesheets and improve the productivity of the entire business' payroll process and workforce management.

-Using time and attendance software in conjunction with a cloud payroll solution allows employers to automate payroll compliance by setting up in-built rules for modern awards and record keeping.
+Using time and attendance software in conjunction with a cloud payroll solution, such as KeyPay, allows employers to automate payroll compliance by setting up in-built rules for modern awards and record keeping.